mattiarossi/cgirest-nix/README.md

 ##Installation

-- Create a deployment:
+- Create a deployment (a virtualbox instance in this case):

+`nixops create network.nix infrastructure-vbox.nix --name node-vbox2`

 ##API Syntax

-##Deployment